ancap-ch/from-en/es-ES/Universally Preferable Behaviour/p02_ch07_more_challenging_tests_of_upb.md

 Por supuesto, nuestra ofensa no es de ningún modo un argumento moral, pero es un inicio excelente para probar una teoría moral.

 Anteriormente, cuando hablamos de CUP, notamos que, en el lugar de las excepciones, debe haber una diferencia objetiva en la biología.
-O, para darle más precisión, donde hay diferencias objetivas biológicas, debe haber excepciones racionales o diferencias en las CUP.
+O, para darle más precisión, donde hay diferencias objetivas biológicas, debe haber excepciones racionales o diferencias en la CUP.
 Un niño de cinco años tiene un cerebro y sistema nervioso biológicamente inmaduro, y por eso no puede procesar racionalmente las consecuencias a largo plazo de sus acciones.
 La clave aquí es el cerebro inmaduro, en la medida en la que un hombre adulto tiene retraso hasta el punto en el que su cerebro es equivalente al de un niño de cinco años, entonces el mismo tendrá responsabilidad reducida por sus acciones.

 Thus when we point to situations of reduced responsibility, we are not *taking away* responsibility that exists, but rather recognising a situation where responsibility does not exist, at least to some degree.
 If I say that a man in a wheelchair cannot take the escalator, I am not taking away his right to take the escalator, but merely pointing out that he cannot, in fact, use it.
 When I say that UPB does not apply to the actions of a five year old, I am not saying that UPB is subjective, any more than a height requirement for a roller coaster somehow makes the concept of “tall” subjective.